+- a) During an open enrollment period,

-- a) upon marriage; or - b) upon birth or adoption of your child.
+- b) Upon marriage; or

+- c) Upon birth or adoption of your child.

-If you want to increase coverage due to marriage, birth, or adoption of your child, your written request to increase coverage must be postmarked or received within 120 days of the date of the event.
+For all benefit recipients, if you want to increase coverage due to marriage, birth, or adoption of your child, your written request to increase coverage must be postmarked or received within 120 days of the date of the event.
 Your request must include the level of coverage you would like, the new dependents to be covered, the reason for the change, and the date the event occurred.